 - Showing respect for Indigenous Peoples and cultural values

-- Hiking safely, respectfully, and responsibly in BC Parks
+- Hiking safely, respectfully, and responsibly

 - Taking care with campfires to prevent wildfires

-- Keeping parks peaceful and quiet
+- Keeping parks quiet and peaceful

 - Disposing of waste properly